awsdocs/aws-parallelcluster-user-guide/doc_source/fsx-section.md

 FSx for Lustre is supported if the [`base_os`](cluster-definition.md#base-os) is `alinux2`, `centos7`, `ubuntu1804`, or `ubuntu2004`\.

 When using Amazon Linux, the kernel must be >= `4.14.104-78.84.amzn1.x86_64`\.
-For detailed instructions, see [Installing the lustre client](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/install-lustre-client.html) in the *FSx for Lustre User Guide*\.
+For detailed instructions, see [Installing the lustre client](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/install-lustre-client.html) in the *Amazon FSx for Lustre User Guide*\.

 **Note**
 FSx for Lustre isn't currently supported when using `awsbatch` as a scheduler\.